sensei163/ROCKETSHIP/README.txt

 iii) external_programs

-Listing of various programs incoporated under BSD license as part of ROCKETSHIP.
+Listing of various programs incorporated under BSD license as part of ROCKETSHIP.
 Please go to the relevant page on MATLABCentral for details for each particular app.

 'DataHash'
 'ProgressBar'